thmxv/bevy_blendy_cameras/README.md

 - Clean code
 - Make fly mode works with orthographic projection
 - Better multi-viewport and multi-window support
 - Support "Auto depth" for pan movement.
-So that the result of the raycast under the mouse coursor always stays under the mouse cursor during pan, if no cursor grab/wrap (which there always is at the moment).
+So that the result of the raycast under the mouse coursor always stays under the mouse cursor during pan, if no cursor grab/wrap.
 - Make the raycast used for "Auto depth" respect the materials backface culling setting.
 Maybe optionally because this might conflict with other raycast options used for other uses by the user.

 ## Default Controls